proto-zero/budget-calculator/README.md

 ## Project Component Stages
 App contains Budget and Balance components

-Balance contains TypeContainer component
+- Balance contains TypeContainer component

-TypeContainer contains ItemCard component
+    - TypeContainer contains ItemCard component

 App, Budget, Balance, TypeContainer, and ItemCard css files

-## Notes
+## Production Log
 - I started by creating a new React app and writing a blank README before committing to git.

 - I stripped App.js and added a components folder with a new component, Balance, which I will use to sketch the overall project in order to help decide what components I will need.
 I placed Balance in App.